 All too often, we see people who are too quick to bash their own society and its ills, in front of an ignorant external crowd.
 Their wish to see their society improve, and their frustrations with its problems, are very understandable.
 But they also need to realize that anytime they deal with someone thousands of miles away, they are ambassadors talking to someone whose knowledge is limited to the most sensationalistic stories reported on the news.

 As such, they really need to provide a sense of perspective, of what normal life in their homes is really like.
 A perspective that acknowledges the often-reported shocking aspects, but also includes the uniquely positive aspects of their home and the vastly-common-normal that binds us all.
-It might be ok to criticize one’s mother when discussing within one’s family, but it is incredibly tacky to do so with strangers.
+It might be okay to criticize one’s mother when discussing within one’s family, but it is incredibly tacky to do so with strangers.

 The world is an immensely huge, nuanced and rich place.
 Every portion of it has to be seen from numerous different angles and perspectives before it can truly be understood and judged.
 The pursuit of knowledge, and the curiosity about other parts of the world, is truly a great thing worth following.
 Let’s do so in a nuanced way, and keep in mind the severe limitations of trying to see from thousands of miles away.